HomeDirectoriesHow to Get Customers to Click on Your Directory Listings

 Quick Tip: Test your listing on an actual mobile device, not just a resized browser window.
 The experience can be surprisingly different.

 Consider mobile-specific CTAs.
 “Tap to Call Now” or “Get Directions” speak directly to mobile capabilities.
-Desktop users might prefer “Email for a Quote” while mobile users want immediate action options.
+Desktop users might prefer “Email for a Quote” while mobile users want immediate options.

 Avoid elements that don’t work well on mobile.
 Complicated tables, tiny text, or CTAs that require precise clicking can frustrate mobile users.
-Simple, clear, and thumb-friendly designs win on mobile.
+Simple, clear, thumb-friendly designs win on mobile.

-Testing and Analytics
+Testing and analytics

-The best directory listing optimisers aren’t psychic – they’re systematic testers.
+The best directory listing optimisers aren’t psychic.
+They’re systematic testers.
 What you think will work and what actually drives clicks can be surprisingly different.
 Without testing and tracking, you’re optimising blind.

 A/B testing doesn’t have to be complicated.
 Try changing just your headline for a month and see what happens.
 Then test a different CTA.
 Small, systematic changes help you understand what really moves the needle.